 A way to determine successful spin-off pop-up projects from the event is to determine what can fit within the community's vision and then conduct new demonstrations in partnership with the relevant government agencies.

 If the event focused on infrastructure changes, look into how the municipality can help.
 The involved agencies or partners might be able to apply for funds to transform the temporary pop-up project changes into permanent improvements such as bike lanes, curb extensions, pedestrian crosswalks, public plazas and traffic lane narrowing.
 Governmental administration processes don't work fast, so patience is necessary.
-(See the sidebar "A Success Story.")

-3. Find The Next Pop-Up Projects
+3. Find the Next Pop-Up Projects

 By organizing a pop-up demonstration, the event's leadership team created a vision and roadmap for the neighborhood.
 After analyzing survey responses and experiences from the pop-up event, the team knows what worked and what didn’t.